Absolventa/best_boy/README.md

 ----------------------

 Best Boy version 3 comes with some backward incompatible changes.
 However, it's totally worth it because BestBoy now follows all the best practices of a rails engine.
-This and additional changes of version 3 includes
+This and additional changes of version 3 include

 * Uses rails engine naming conventions with an isolated ``BestBoy`` namespace
 * serving the necessary migrations from the engines migration folder